spree/spree/guides/content/developer/tutorials/extensions.md

 ## Installing an Extension

 We are going to be adding the [spree_fancy](http://github.com/spree/spree_fancy) extension to our store.
-SpreeFancy is a theme meant to be applied to the base Spree install.
-It's intended as a starting point to show how a barebones Spree install can be easily modified to give a nice look in feel.
-Special bonus is it's fully responsive and looks good on mobile devices.
+SpreeFancy is a theme so it only changes the look and feel of the application.
+Extensions can also add models, controllers, views to create new functionality but spree_fancy is intended as a starting point to show how a barebones Spree application can be easily modified to give a nice look and feel.
+As a special bonus it's fully responsive and looks good on mobile devices as well as on larger screens.

 There are three steps we need to take to install spree_fancy.